 God said to Moses, “I AM WHO I AM” Exodus 3:14

 However, this verb is not used in many of the situations where a form of “to be” would be used in English.
 The Hebrew language also does not have an indefinite article “a,” but one is often inserted by the translator to make a passage read better in English.
 Hebrew does have the equivalent of the definite article “the.”

 Some additional characteristics of the Hebrew language are that it is written from right to left and its letters are all of one case (there are no upper and lower case letters).
 There are no punctuation marks, although sometimes there are words that serve the same purpose.
 The word order is usually opposite to that of English with the verb preceding the subject.
 The distinction between verbs and nouns is not as great as it is in English, with related verbs and nouns often having the same root.
 Nouns in Hebrew are usually action related.
 I think you can see from these brief remarks that the Hebrew language is very different from English.
-This makes the task of the translator very difficult.
+This makes the task of translation and interpretation very difficult.